codereyes-1/tesseract_in_flask/README.md

 # flask_tesseract
 I'm using Google's OCR Tesseract engine wrapped in a Flask instance.
 This will return extracted text from various types of image files.
+For best results, use mid to large size files.
+Smaller files can sometimes return garbled words.
 Let me know if you have any questions.